Can my daughter get her first year of trade training fees-free?

 Get more Q & A articles

-Our Q & A series of career advice and tips answers common questions parents have about their young person's work and learning choices.
+Our Q & A series of career tips answers common questions parents have about their young person's work and learning choices.

 - Toolkit: Preparing for study

-- Should my son follow his dad’s advice and go to university?
+- Should my son follow his dad’s suggestion and go to university?

 - How do I find a part-time job for my daughter